neondatabase/postgresql_anonymizer/CONTRIBUTING.md

 Forking, mirroring and Rebasing
 -------------------------------------------------------------------------------

-To contribute code to this projet, you can simply create you own fork.
+To contribute code to this project, you can simply create you own fork.

-Over time, the main repository ( let's call it `upstream`) will evolve and your own repository (let's call it  `origin`) will miss the latest commits.
+Over time, the main repository (let's call it `upstream`) will evolve and your own repository (let's call it `origin`) will miss the latest commits.
 Here's a few hints on how to handle this

 ### Connect your repo to the upstream